 Because Vans are designed for skateboarding, they have good traction (and can even make you look taller).
-The bottom part of Vans shoes are made with vulcanized rubber outsoles with “waffle” patterns, which can grip most surfaces effectively.
+The bottom part of Vans shoes is made with vulcanized rubber outsoles with “waffle” patterns, which can grip most surfaces effectively.

 Whether you play indoors on hardwood floors or play outdoors on concrete, expect any pair of Vans to provide enough traction for basketball.
 Just be sure to tie the shoes tightly.

 The only problem we did find was dust.

 If you play on a dusty basketball court, Vans shoes can become slippery because they pick up a lot of dust.
 You’re going to have to wipe the bottom part frequently.

 But if you’re playing on a clean court, you should have no problem with the traction.

 Seriously though, if you’re playing on a clean basketball court, why are you playing with a pair of Vans?
 You should be wearing a pair of high-quality basketball shoes instead.